dtandersen/factorio-lan-vagrant/README.md

 ## Log into the VM

+In order to change server settings it's required to login to the server.
+This can be done through VirtualBox or ssh.

 ### Login with Virtual Box

 If the VM isn't already visible, open VirtualBox and double click Factorio.